saketshirsath/cv.github.io/index.md

 <img src="assets/deadlift_hpe.png" height="500px">

-We passed in 161 images of the squat being performed into the HPE model.
+We passed in 161 images of the deadlift being performed into the HPE model.
 As you can see, the overall point detection for a squat usually results in 15 points detected.
 There are a few outlier points where the number is significantly lower than 15.
 Similarly to the squat, these images are usually those with a significant amount of background equipment, or the image is not very clear.
 In addition, there are cases where a side angle view of a person doesn’t result in proper point detection.

 ### Part 3: Form Feedback